Print this page

 SEL is a school-based program, focused on social and emotional learning.
 Program involves processes to develope fundamental emotional and social competencies to recognize and manage emotions, to develope care and concern for others, to establish positive relationships, to make responsible decisions, and to handle challenging situations constructively.
 These skills, for example, allow children to calm themselves when angry, initiate friendships and resolve relationship conflicts respectfully, and make ethical and safe choices.
 Settings: Education

-MHP Steps: Follow Up | Preparation | Implementation | Needs Analysis
+MHP Steps: Implementation | Follow Up | Preparation | Needs Analysis

 Results 41 to 50 out of 167.